LaunchCodeEducation/linux/content/git/walkthrough/git-branching/Changing Branches/index.md

 Run the command `git checkout bug-fix`.
 Once more check your current branch status with the `git branch` command.

-Now that you are on your newly created branch you can fix the existing bug and stage the changes for commit.

 Within your `py-demo-web-logs` directory you can run the main.py program to view the output:

 ![big-fix](pictures/bug-fix.png?classes=border)